weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 (62)

-Proof Let us consider the functions g,, for each x € KX, constructed in step 3.
+Proof Let us consider the functions g,, for each x  \in  KX, constructed in step 3.
 By the continuity of g,, there exist open sets V, containing x, such that